netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

 cp docker-compose.override_example.yml docker-compose.override.yml
 ```

-By default docker will bring up a single slow collector and a single netflow collector that listen to udp traffic on ports localhost:9998 and 9999.
+By default docker will bring up a single sflow collector and a single netflow collector that listen to udp traffic on ports localhost:9998 and 9999.
 If this matches your case, you don't need to make any changes to the docker-compose.override_example.yml.

 - If you have only one collector, remove or comment out the section for the one not needed so the collector doesn't run and simply create empty nfcapd files.
 - If the collectors need to listen to different ports, make the appropriate changes here in both the "command:" and "ports:" lines.